solana-labs/solana/docs/src/staking.md

  Ledger Nano.
  [Staking commands using the Solana Command Line Tools](cli/delegate-stake.md).

- - Exodus makes the process very simple.
+ - [Exodus](https://www.exodus.com/) wallet.
+They make the process very simple, but you cannot choose a validator: they assign you to their partner validator.
 See their [FAQ](https://support.exodus.com/article/1551-solana-staking-faq) for details.

+ - [Binance](https://www.binance.com/) and [FTX](https://ftx.com/) exchanges.
+Note that you cannot choose a validator with these services: they assign you to their partner validator.

 #### Create a Stake Account
 A stake account is a different type of account from a wallet address